Best Reviews

 Reminders

-Multiple Signers
+Multiple signers

 With jSign being so straightforward, it’s easy to assume that SIGN.PLUS is a bit more difficult to use, but it’s just as user-friendly as its competitor.
 There are only two significant differences between the services when it comes to creating signatures – SIGN.PLUS provides 16 fonts for typed signatures rather than four but doesn’t support sign pads.